Raising VC Funding Venture Capital is one of the most frequent topics in the startup…

 The What: Anatomy of a Capital Structure

-1. Common stock — May or may not be restricted.
+- Common stock options— May or may not be restricted.
 Granted to founders and earliest investors.

-2. Founders’ Stock — Typically issued at a very low price, this is all about sweat equity.
+- Founders’ Stock — Typically issued at a very low price, this is all about sweat equity.
 Negotiate the split between founders based on the unique skill sets you each bring and on your respective roles.
-Other things to decide are whether you want equity to be subject to vesting from day one (recommended).
-Once you get funded, investors usually require some portion to be vested, though but designationg a portion for pre-vesting in recognition of founders’ initial contributions is reasonable.
+Other things to decide are whether you want startup equity to be subject to vesting from day one (recommended).
+Once you get funded, investors usually require some portion to be vested, though but designating a portion for pre-vesting in recognition of founders’ initial contributions is reasonable.

-3. Preferred stock — Usually sold in series at different stages and with different valuations..
+- Preferred stock options — Usually sell in series at different stages and with different valuations..
 Preferred stock is convertible into common stock and carries a variety of rights.
 The most important of these is a liquidation preference, or the right to receive a defined amount prior to the common stockholders in a liquidation event.

-4. Convertible notes — Short-term debt that converts to Series A equity at a discount (usually 20-30%) as compensation for the risk early stage investors incur.
+- Convertible notes — Short-term debt that converts to Series A equity at a discount (usually 20-30%) as compensation for the risk early-stage investors incur.
 Convertible notes may or may not include a cap on valuation to insure early investors participate in the upside and are guaranteed a minimum percentage of equity.

-4. Service providers — Many investment banks require some portion of fees to be paid in equity, and some law firms and other service providers will accept equity as payment, in lieu of cash.
+- Service providers — Many investment banks require some portion of fees to be paid in equity compensation, and some law firms and other service providers will accept equity as payment, in lieu of cash.
 Equity can also be a tool here to incite performance – and to account for shared risk.
 But don’t overdo it.
 The amounts we’re talking about are likely to be about .5%.

 As you can see, things start to get complicated pretty quickly.
-But, as long as you know these basics, remember to project the impact of capital structure changes on your equity, and negotiate wherever you can, you’ll be well set up.
+But, as long as you know these basics, remember to make sure to project the impact of capital structure changes on your equity, and negotiate wherever you can, you’ll be well set up.